jmaris/unfsckthe.eu/pages/getting_started/terminology.markdown

 ## Need-to-know
 ### Commission Work-Programme
 The list of projects for laws that the EU wants to make over a period of one year.
 Each year a new programme is announced.
+### Stakeholder Consultation
+A period of time where the European Commission collects feedback about the issue they want to make a law about.
+This feedback from come from Businesses, NGOs, or individual citizens.
 ### Proposal
 A draft of a law, sent by the European Commission to the European Parliament and Council of the European Union.
 ### MEP